-- Core knowledge is sectioned into units of a manageable size. - The required content is communicated to students clearly, in a carefully sequenced way, within a planned scheme of work. - Teaching includes sufficient and well-chosen opportunities and contexts for students to embed new knowledge so that is can be used confidently in reallife situations. - RSE and health education complement several other subjects.
+- Core knowledge is sectioned into units of a manageable size. - The required content is communicated to students clearly, in a carefully sequenced way, within a planned scheme of work. - Teaching includes sufficient and well-chosen opportunities and contexts for students to embed new knowledge so that is can be used confidently in real-life situations. - RSE and health education complement several other subjects.
 Where appropriate, the school will look for opportunities to make links between the subjects and integrate teaching. - The RSE and health education curriculum will be delivered by appropriately trained members of staff. - The curriculum will proactively address issues in a timely way in line with current evidence on pupil's physical, emotional and sexual development. - RSE and health education will be delivered in a non-judgemental, ageappropriate, factual and inclusive way that allows students to ask questions in a safe environment. - Teaching of the curriculum reflects requirements set out in law, particularly in the Equality Act 2010, so that students understand what the law does and does not allow, and the wider legal implications of the decisions they make.

-The school will integrate LGBTQ+ content into the RSE curriculum - this content will be taught as part of the overall curriculum, and as a standalone lesson.
+The academy will integrate LGBTQ+ content into the RSE curriculum - this content will be taught as part of the overall curriculum, rather than a standalone topic or lesson.
 LGBTQ+ content will be approached in a sensitive, age-appropriate and factual way that allows students to explore the features of stable and healthy same-sex relationships.

-All teaching and resources are assessed by the Assistant Head Teacher for Behaviour and Inclusion to ensure they are appropriate for the age and maturity of students, are sensitive to their religious backgrounds and meet the needs of any SEND, if applicable.
+All teaching and resources are assessed by the RSE and health education subject leader to ensure they are appropriate for the age and maturity of students, are sensitive to their religious backgrounds and meet the needs of any SEND, if applicable.